At Drapers Mills Primary Academy we expect good attendance and punctuality. Our aim is for 100% attendance and punctuality.

 A true partnership between home and school is vital to good attendance and we appreciate your support

-4. Provide evidence, such as medicine provided by the Doctor.
+- Provide evidence, such as medicine provided by the Doctor and medical appointment cards.

-6. Make sure you have alternative arrangements for a friend or relative to get your child to school in an emergency.
+- Make sure you have alternative arrangements for a friend or relative to get your child to and from school in an emergency.

 Mary Brown is in Year 1